List of foreign electoral interventions: 2022 election (by China)

 In the run-up to the 2022 Taiwanese local elections, Taiwanese law enforcement carried out raids under the Anti-Infiltration Act on individuals suspected of buying votes on behalf of China.
 In October 2022, the Chinese government's Taiwan Affairs Office warned that the 2022 Taiwanese constitutional referendum was part of a push toward Taiwanese independence.
 In August 2023, three individuals connected to united front organizations in Taiwan who attempted to influence the 2022 local elections were indicted for violations of the Anti-Infiltration Act.

 2024 election (by China)

 In the run-up to the 2024 Taiwanese presidential and legislative elections, Taiwan's Mainland Affairs Council accused China of election interference by launching a trade probe.
 In October 2023, the head of the National Security Bureau stated that the bureau pays "special attention to the Chinese Communists cooperating with opinion poll and public relations companies for the possibility of manipulating opinion polls and issuing them to interfere in the elections."
 The following month, the head of the National Security Council stated that short-form video was increasingly used to spread propaganda and disinformation to sway voters.
 Taiwanese authorities investigated over 2,900 cases of electoral interference.

+2026 election (by China)

+In the run-up to the 2026 Taiwanese local elections, it was reported that a Chinese company based in Qinhuangdao, The Boundless Group, had used AI to launch a coordinated disinformation campaign on Facebook in influence local elections.

+2028 election (by China)

+According to a December 2025 report in Yomiuri Shimbun, China has begun deploying online disinformation campaigns in an effort to prevent Lai Ching-te from being reelected in 2028.